Klaus Tschira Foundation: House of Astronomy

+operates a planetarium and works as a center for outreach to the general public.

+Building and operation is funded by the Foundation.

 Research

 Another main goal of the foundation’s work is the use of research results for the benefit of society.
 Therefore, the foundation supports young academics, conducts its own research and sponsors projects of other institutions initiated by the Klaus Tschira Foundation.

 Heidelberg Institute for Theoretical Studies

 In January 2010, the Heidelberg Institute for Theoretical Studies (HITS) opened its doors as the successor of the European Media Laboratories (EML) Research, which was founded in 2003.
 As a sister institute of the application-oriented EML, it has the agenda to engage in long-term oriented, fundamental scientific research, irrespective of popular trends.
 The investigators come from the following fields: life sciences, scientific databases and computational linguistics, theoretical astrophysics, statistic methods and computational sciences.
 The institute pursues an interdisciplinary and cooperative approach.

 Klaus Tschira Laboratory for Physical Dating

 The Klaus Tschira Laboratory for physical age determination is an institution of the Reiss Engelhorn Museum Mannheim and a related institute of the University of Tübingen.
 Humanistic considerations regarding the dating of artwork are examined with the aid of natural scientific methods such as radiocarbon dating.
-It is part of the Curt-Engelhorn-Centre of Archaeometry gGmbH, which is an research institute that operates nationally and internationally and, at the same time, a service provider in the field of archaeometry.
+It is part of the Curt-Engelhorn-Centre of Archaeometry gGmbH, which is a research institute that operates nationally and internationally and, at the same time, a service provider in the field of archaeometry.